Marine Debris Monitoring Survey

 Volunteers are always needed, and visitors are also welcome to join in to learn about the marine debris monitoring process, perhaps to carry the knowledge to another area to start up a new monitoring team.

-These surveys are citizen science efforts that make a contribution to scientific studies of the origins and impacts of such debris by helping to provide baseline data.
+These surveys, conducted according to a NOAA protocol, are citizen science efforts that make a contribution to scientific studies of the origins and impacts of such debris by helping to provide baseline data.
 They also help to clean up the stretches of shoreline where they occur.

-For more information about this survey, contact Tara Dubois at email@example.com.
+For more information about this particular survey, contact Tara Dubois at firstname.lastname@example.org